chrisnajman/code-snippets/README.md

 ---

-## Tips for Prompt Structure & Reminders to Keep it On Track
+## Tips for Prompt Structure & Reminders to Keep ChatGPT (free version) On Track

 When working on multi-step or ongoing projects with ChatGPT, clear and consistent communication helps it deliver the best results while minimizing mistakes or "hallucinations."
 Some tips to keep tips on track: